Fancy rat: Varieties

 As in other pet species, a variety of colors, coat types, and other features that do not appear in the wild have either been developed, or have appeared spontaneously.
-Fancy rats in themselves are a subspecies and as such do not have distinctive breeds.
+Fancy rats do not have distinctive breeds.
 Any individual rat may be defined one or more ways by its color, coat, marking, and non-standard body type.
 This allows for very specific classifications such as a ruby-eyed cinnamon Berkshire rex Dumbo.

 Coloring

 While some pet rats retain the agouti coloring of the wild brown rat (three tones on the same hair), others have solid colors (a single color on each hair), a trait derived from rats with black coats.
 Agouti-based colors include agouti, cinnamon, and fawn.
 Black-based colors include black, beige, blue, and chocolate.

 Eye color is considered a subset of coloring, and coat color definitions often include standards for the eyes, as many genes which control eye color will also affect the coat color or vice versa.
 The American Fancy Rat and Mouse Association (AFRMA) lists black, pink, ruby, and odd-eyed (two differently colored eyes) as possible eye colors, depending on the variety of rat shown.
 Ruby refers to eyes which at a glance appear black, but on closer observation are a deep, dark red.

 Color names can vary for more vaguely defined varieties, like lilac and fawn, while the interpretations of standards can fluctuate between (and even within) different countries or clubs.